-If your iPhone is not Sending iMessages to Apple device users, you should be able to fix the problem using different methods as provided below.
+If iPhone is not Sending iMessages, you should be able to fix the problem using troubleshooting steps as provided below.

 iPhone Not Sending iMessages

-When you send a Text Message from iPhone, Apple makes use of its own iCloud Network to deliver the Message as free iMessage to Apple Device Users.
+When you send Messages from iPhone, Apple makes use of its own iCloud Network to deliver the Messages in free iMessage format to all Apple Device Users.

 Apple’s iMessage service might be temporarily down or experiencing problems.
 Hence, it is a good idea to rule out this possibility by going to Apple’s System Status page.